nickyiliwang0000/h/css/css-grids.md

 ![A screenshot of the grid tools in Firefox, showing the grid-gap, explicit columns, explicit and implicit rows.](https://hychalknotes.s3.amazonaws.com/gridTools.png)

 Notice those numbers?
 Those are grid line numbers.
 For every column and row we create, we also create grid lines.
 They start on the top left outside edge of our grid and go to the bottom right outer edge.
 Explicit and implicit rows and columns get numbered.
+The

 ## Grid item placement